apgeorg/Traffic-Sign-Classifier/writeup/writeup.md

 #**Traffic Sign Recognition**
----

-**Build a Traffic Sign Recognition Project**
+In this project we are buildung a traffic sign classifier using the German Traffic Sign Dataset.
 The goals / steps of this project are the following:

 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture